rern/RuneOS/README.md

 		- USB drive: 8GB+ for `BOOT` + `ROOT` partition
 	- Note for USB drive:
 		- Suitable for hard drives or faster-than-SD-card thumb drives.
-		- It takes less than 15 minutes for the whole process with a decent download speed.
 		- Boot from USB drive:
 			- Suitable for solid state drives.
 			- Normal hard drive needs external power, e.g., powered USB hub, to have it spin up 5+ seconds before boot.